 Choosing just one film by Akira Kurosawa, the grand master of Japanese film, is almost impossible.
-If a samurai sword were held to your throat and you were forced to choose, however, then you would do well to go with this, a masterpiece which fueled the imaginations of some of the most important Western filmmakers of all time, this Japanese movie tells the story of an exiled princess who must overthrow a vengeful warlord in order to restore her kingdom, and what follows is an A+ combination of drama, action and Kurosawa’s exquisite cinematic chops.
+If a samurai sword were held to your throat and you were forced to choose, however, then The Hidden Fortress (1958) would be a sensible selection.
+A masterpiece which fueled the imaginations of some of the most important Western filmmakers of all time, this Japanese movie tells the story of an exiled princess who must overthrow a vengeful warlord in order to restore her kingdom, and what follows is an A++ combination of drama, action and Kurosawa’s exquisite cinematic chops.
 It also works as a great showcase for Toshiro Mifune, arguably the greatest celluloid icon that Japan ever produced, all in all making this one of the best Japanese movies of its time.

-‘Gaman’ is the word given to a Zen-Buddhist term which deals with the concept of bearing the unbearable.
+“Gaman” is the word given to a Zen-Buddhist term which deals with the concept of bearing the unbearable.
 Comparable to Greek Stoicism, it is recognised by the Japanese as a virtue to be cultivated and admired.
 If any contemporary Japanese entity exemplifies gaman, then it is X, the heavy metal band with a history that would equal any Greek tragedy.
-Both the band and its iconic leader Yoshiki are examined in detail in this award-winning documentary from director Stephen Kijak.
+Both the band and its iconic leader Yoshiki are examined in detail in We Are X (2016), the award-winning documentary from director Stephen Kijak.
 All of the band’s fortunes and misfortunes are laid bare, from the suicide of two of its former members to Yoshiki’s ongoing health problems.
 What emerges is an uplifting tale which pays tribute not only to human perseverance, but also the redemptive power of art and humanity’s ability to nurture hope in the most hopeless of circumstances.